Mistakes that Are Aging Your Eyes

 Lack of sleep is linked to many health ailments such as weight gain, lack of focus, attention, and energy.
-But the first and most noticeable sign is the dark circles beneath the eyes.
+But the first and most noticeable sign is the dark circles under the eyes.
 These dark under eye bags make the face look tired, gloomy and much older.

 - Not using eye cream

 The skin requires moisture in order to remain clear and youthful.
-With the skin around the eyes being so thin, this requires even more care than the other parts of the face.
+With the skin around the eyes being so thin, this requires, even more, care than the other parts of the face.
 Therefore, it is important to use eye cream daily.
 It is never too early to start.